isaacmg00/wal-rs/README.md

 <h3 align="center"><img src="https://i.imgur.com/gverfd7.gif" width="760"></h3>

 **Note:** This script has only been tested using Logitech devices on Linux.
-For Windows use the G Hub software.
+For Windows use the proprietary LG G Hub software.

 ### Dependencies
   - pywal